 The Kamik NationPlus boot is a traditional Pac boot, meaning that it has an insulated inner liner and a waterproof outer.
 This design has long been considered a hallmark of winter boots, and we feel that while the NationPlus bears many similarities to the Sorel Caribou, that this boot is a step ahead when it comes to comfort and warmth.
-The fit of this boot was surprisingly snug, allowing for more capable footwork on icy pathways and in snow-covered driveways.
+The fit of this boot is surprisingly snug, allowing for more capable footwork on icy pathways and on snow-covered driveways and trails.
 This performance was also bolstered by the boot's quality high-traction sole.
 While we have some concerns about the boot's long-term water resistance and durability, this is an excellent boot for the money.
 We give it our Best Bang for the Buck Award.

 Compare prices at 2 resellers Pros: Warm, comfortable, affordable, great traction

 Cons: Not completely waterproof, more labor intensive to put on than others

 A kamik is a traditional Inuit soft boot made from the hide of a reindeer or sealskin.
 These boots are warm and nimble, allowing hunters to quickly and silently track on the ice.
 Modern cold-weather footwear such as Pac boots, build on the tradition of the kamik by incorporating an insulated liner with a more rigid sole for more versatility in sloppy conditions.